pivotal/docs-tap/getting-started/consume-services.md

 This section covers the following:

 * Installing the [RabbitMQ Cluster Kubernetes Operator](https://www.rabbitmq.com/kubernetes/operator/using-operator.html)
-* Creating the RBAC rules to grant Tanzu Application Platform permission to interact with the newly-installed APIs provided by the RabbitMQ Cluster Kubernetes Operator.
+* Creating the role-based access control (RBAC) rules to grant Tanzu Application Platform permission to interact with the newly-installed APIs provided by the RabbitMQ Cluster Kubernetes Operator.
 * Creating the additional supporting resources to aid with discovery of services.